muhme/joomla-branches-tester/README.md

 * Windows 11 Pro WSL 2 Ubuntu and
 * Ubuntu 24 Noble Numbat (the absolute minimum, if you also wish to use the Cypress GUI, is a VPS with 2 shared vCPUs and 4 GB RAM).

-You can create all base Docker containers and the current (early November 2024) five Joomla dev-branch containers using `scripts/create` without any arguments:
+You can create all base Docker containers and the current (early May 2025) four Joomla dev-branch containers using `scripts/create` without any arguments:

 ```
 git clone https://github.com/muhme/joomla-branches-tester